 Analytical laboratories will prepare and analyze the samples in accordance with the chain-of-custody forms and analytical methods specified in Table 6.
 The lab will then supply the project coordinator with laboratory analytical reports and Electronic Data Deliverable (EDD) spreadsheets.

 If DEQ funding is received in support of the monitoring project (e.g., through DEQ’s Volunteer Monitoring Lab Analysis Support Program or other funding mechanism), all data collected must be entered by the project coordinator into DEQ’s MT-eWQX database (also known as EQuIS).
-Instructions for preparing, validating and submitting the EDD to MT-eWQX must be followed (available at https://deq.mt.gov/water/Programs/swFor example, steps include:
+Instructions for preparing, validating and submitting the EDD to MT-eWQX must be followed (available at https://deq.mt.gov/water/Programs/sw).
+For example, steps include:

 Compiling data (including site information, field measurements and lab results),